acarril/acarril.github.io/about.md

 This site is mainly a personal output channel, useful for writing down ideas I have in mind.
 As many times those ideas turned out to be useful for others, I thought of making brief, clear blog posts with them.
 I hope you find something useful.

 As my work (mainly) consists of performing economic analysis using Stata, most posts revolve around that topic.
-I'm very passionate about data analysis and computational tools, so hopefully you'll find something useful here.
+I'm very passionate about data analysis and computational tools, so please feel free to comment posts or contact me if you want to discuss further.

 # About me